 Construction for this new station will require the deepest building excavation ever in the City of San Francisco in the middle of San Francisco’s Chinatown neighborhood.

 - The new, 100,000 s.f.
 Chinatown Subway Station will extend Muni-light rail service from South of Market to Chinatown.
-The station includes a mined cavern with platform for trains, as well as the concrete station structure that extends 100 feet below ground.
+The station includes a mined cavern with a platform for trains, as well as the concrete station structure that extends 100 feet below ground.
 The project includes retail at the street level and is being designed for future rooftop vertical development opportunities.

 - Perhaps the greatest challenge was minimizing obstruction to traffic above during all phases of construction.
 The fast construction schedule also required a complicated design solution with a bottom-up construction approach.